jaclarner/jaclarner/content/research/index.md

 ----

 # Candidate Authenticity

+Working with colleagues, I have developed new measures to assess perceived candidate authenticity and its influence on voter decision-making.
+The goal here is to advance our understanding of how non-policy factors affect electoral outcomes in contemporary democracies.

 - **The Authentic A*shole: Candidate Consistency, Causality, and the Vote.**
   *Polity* (2025). with S. Breitenstein, J. Kenny, D. Stiers and M. Lewis-Beck. <br>